 COVID-19 epidemiology update: Outbreaks:

 The Public Health Agency of Canada (PHAC) regularly receives COVID-19 outbreak data from health authorities in the provinces and territories.
-This page summarizes outbreaks in Canada by setting and by size, and is updated weekly.
+This page summarizes outbreaks in Canada by setting and by size, and is updated every 4 weeks.
 Data may change retroactively if there are changes to:

 What is an outbreak?